lisamarieandersson/lisamarieandersson/README.md

 ✨ **I'm Lisa Marie** ✨

-- 👩🏻‍💻 I work with projects using mostly TypeScript, React and Svelte.
+- 👩🏻‍💻 Working with projects using mostly TypeScript, React and Svelte.
-- 👩🏻‍🏫 Right now I'm learning React Native, Expo and Firebase.
+- 👩🏻‍🏫 Right now learning React Native, Expo and Firebase.
 - 🌱 Studying to become a Front End Developer at Medieinstitutet in Gotenburg, Sweden.
 - 👩🏻‍🎓 Graduating in May 2024.
 - 📫 How to reach me: lisamarie.andersson@gmail.com and lisamarie.andersson@medieinstitutet.se